antmicro/kenning-pipeline-manager/docs/source/dataflow-format.md

 ##### Interface

-Each input, output, and inout is described by an object with the following attributes:
+Each input, output, and inout is described by an object with at least three attributes:

-* `id` - unique value assigned to the property.
+* `id` - unique value assigned to the interface.
   It is used to describe connections in the dataflow.
 * `name` - name of the interface
-* `direction` - value determining the type of the interfaces.
+* `direction` - value determining the type of the interface.
   Can be either `input`, `output`, or `inout`.

+Additionally, these optional attributes may be used:

 * `side` - tells on which side of the node the interface should be placed.
 * `sidePosition` - specifies a row on which the interface is rendered.
   Values for interfaces of the same `side` value have to be unique.